• Skip to main content

 The Disadvantages of Student HMOs for Landlords

-Alongside the benefits there are also some possible disadvantages of student HMOs:
+Alongside the benefits, there are also some possible disadvantages of student HMOs:

 • As with HMOs generally, the set-up costs for a student HMO are higher than for a simple buy-to-let.
+Our HMO costs calculator can help you assess the true return on investment and net yields.

 • Student HMOs have a reputation for being harder to run and manage than other HMOs.
 There can be problems with parties, noise and rubbish etc. and complaints from neighbours.